 "In the same volume in the Lotus Sutra, the Buddha says, 'for the sake of the Buddha way I have in countless different lands from the begining until now widely preached various sutras, but among them this Sutra is foremost'.
 This passage means that Shakyamuni Buddha has appeared in countless lands, taking different names and assuming varying life spans."

-"I Nichiren, humble person though I am, have recieved Lord Shakyamuni's royal command and come to this country of Japan."
+"I Nichiren, humble person though I am, have received Lord Shakyamuni's royal command and come to this country of Japan."